dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 ## Design goals {#goals}

-By making concrete choices, we can simplify and improve many aspects of X-Wing as compared to a more generic combiner.
+By making concrete choices, we can simplify and improve many aspects of X-Wing.

 * Simplicity of definition.
 Because all shared secrets and cipher texts are fixed length, we do not need to encode the length.
 Using SHA3-256,